Earth and Mars – a comparison | Earth vs Mars

 Earth vs Mars – size comparison

 Earth is the fifth largest planet in the solar system.
-Among the terrestrial planets (Mercury, Venus, Earth, and Mars), Earth is the largest.
+Among the terrestrial planets (Mercury, Venus, Earth, and Mars), it is the largest.
 Mars is the second smallest planet in the solar system after Mercury.

-Earth diameter – 12,742 kilometers (7917.5 miles)
+Earth diameter – 12,742 km (7917.5 miles)

-Mars diameter – 6,779 kilometers (4,212 miles)
+Mars diameter – 6,779 km (4,212 miles)

 Moons